Raymond30/Krylov-Cubic-Regularized-Newton/README.md

 python cubic_newton.py --time --it_max 50000 --time_max 60
 python cubic_newton.py --it_max 50 --time_max 60000
 ```

+To reproduce the plots on the "rcv1_train" and the "news20" datasets, run the Jupyter notebook "cubic_newton.ipynb".

 ## Acknowledgment
 Our implementation is partially based on the code by XXX (We will deanonymize the link and include the proper license if the submission is accepted).